Types of Car Transmissions

 A manual transmission is the oldest transmission type for modern vehicles and is also the easiest to understand from a mechanical perspective.
 For some, this is the transmission they learned to drive on.
 For others, manuals seem difficult and scary.
 But what exactly is a manual transmission?

+To understand that, let's first go over the basic parts that most transmissions have.
 As we've said before, a transmission is the gearbox of the car.
 This gearbox contains several gear sets.
 A gear set is selected depending on the speed you need.
 The clutch engages with the correct gear set.

 For a manual transmission to work, the driver must choose which gear set is needed with the gear stick.
-This is why you may hear manual transmissions referred to as a “stick shift”.
+This is why you may hear manual transmissions referred to as a stick shift.

 To shift gears in a manual transmission:

-• The driver must compress the clutch pedal to free the transmission from all gears
+• The driver must depress the clutch pedal to free the transmission from all gears.

-• The driver must then release the clutch pedal to allow the transmission to engage the selected gear.
+• The driver must then gradually release the clutch pedal to allow the transmission to engage the selected gear.

 Before the 1980s, manual transmissions were the standard offerings for most cars.
 That's because vehicle computers were not sophisticated enough to automatically control a vehicle's transmission.
 As technology improved and vehicle computer systems became more advanced, automatic transmissions became the norm.